 And when you come back to Sacramento, is there any particular place that you go to that takes you back?

 My old house.
 My dad grew award-winning begonias in his greenhouse in the backyard.
 My folks were both avid gardeners who were involved in the Begonia Society, and we used to go to the State Fair every year.
 I loved it.
 I was intrigued by the animals there, and the racetrack too.
 They rode in sulkies [carriages for harness racing] during the State Fair.
-There was a guy next to us on Wentworth Ave. near Freeport Blvd. who raised horses, and something about going out there and watching those horses run around that track was, for me, always a big deal.
+There was a guy next to us on Wentworth Avenue near Freeport Boulevard who raised horses, and something about going out there and watching those horses run around that track was, for me, always a big deal.

 My folks were lower-middle income—my dad was a G.I. who worked with the federal government and my mom was a physical education teacher at Peter Lassen [Junior High]—and ours was just one of those little houses, but, like I said, it was a great time, and a great place.
 S